George Wayne Anderson: Civil War

-Anderson and the Blues were assigned to Fort McAllister in 1862 to bolster its defenses.
-This reunited him with his older brother, Colonel Robert H. Anderson, who was leading Fort McAllister's garrison before a promotion would send him to lead the 5th Georgia Cavalry in support of General Joseph Wheeler.
+Anderson and the Republican Blues were assigned to Fort McAllister in 1862 to bolster its defenses.
+This reunited him with his older brother, Colonel Robert H. Anderson, who commanded Fort McAllister's garrison before a promotion sent him to lead the 5th Georgia Cavalry in support of General Joseph Wheeler.
 George Wayne Anderson was placed in command of the fort following the death of Major John B. Gallie on February 1, 1863.

-McAllister was one of three forts protecting Savannah, the others being Fort Pulaski and Fort James Jackson standing in Confederate defiance of the Union naval blockade.
-The southeast coast of the United States was the place where both combatants tested the latest in naval artillery and coastal defenses.
-Fort McAllister was the key to unlocking the defenses around Savannah, one of the most important Confederate ports on the Atlantic Ocean.
-The battles to come would prove to be pivotal in the war, with President Abraham Lincoln winning reelection as one result.
+Fort McAllister was one of three forts protecting Savannah, the others being Fort Pulaski and Fort James Jackson, standing in Confederate defiance of the Union naval blockade.
+The southeast coast of the United States was a proving ground where both combatants tested the latest in naval artillery and coastal defenses.
+Fort McAllister was the key to unlocking the defenses around Savannah, one of the most important Confederate ports on the Atlantic coast.
+The battles there would prove to be pivotal in the war, with President Abraham Lincoln winning re-election as one result.